HappyCerberus/cpp-coding-interview/manuscript/001_002_introduction.md

 ## Book structure

-Training will be a critical part of the learning process unless you possess the gift of eidetic memory.
-This book is designed to both guide and help you during the training process.
+Unless you're blessed with a photographic memory, training will be essential to your learning journey.
+This book is specifically designed to facilitate and enrich this process for you.

-Each chapter of the book follows the same structure:

-- introduction with any relevant C++-specific background
-- base patterns and simple operations
-- hand-picked problems with commented solutions

-The chapters follow a relatively sequential structure, building upon each other.
-However, that doesn't mean you must read the chapters in a sequence.
-The book provides a complete index; when you run into a concept or algorithm you are unfamiliar with, check the index.
+Each chapter adheres to a consistent structure to ensure a steady progression.
+We start with an introduction that covers relevant C++ background as necessary.
+Then, we move on to basic patterns and simple operations.
+Each chapter concludes with carefully selected problems, complemented by solutions and commentary.

+While the chapters are sequential, with each building on the foundations of the previous, the book doesn't restrict you to strict reading order.
+Instead, it comes with a comprehensive index.
+You can always refer to the index to lookup more details if you encounter an unfamiliar concept or algorithm.

 ## Training

-The book comes with a companion repository that contains a test suite and scaffolding for each of the problems.
-The repository is also configured with a DevContainer.
-You will get a fully working C++ development environment with the latest stable GCC, GDB and Clang if you open the repository in VS Code.
-The only prerequisites are Visual Studio Code and Docker.
+This book is complemented by a repository that provides a test suite and scaffolding for each problem.
+The repository is set up with a DevContainer.
+It allows for a seamless C++ development environment, equipped with the latest stable versions of GCC, GDB, and Clang when accessed through VS Code.
+All you need to take full advantage of this are Visual Studio Code and Docker.

-Practice is crucial, so always try to solve the presented problems yourself before you read the solutions.
-Even if you do not know how to approach the problem with the requested complexity, at least try to solve the problem using brute force.

-Once you have the brute-force solution working, consider how you could optimize it.
-For example, what work are you duplicating, and how can you eliminate it?
-This iterative process is crucial when the path toward an optimal solution isn't clear.
+The process you employ to solve the problems presented in this book is essential.
+Typically, in a coding interview, you vocalize your thoughts to allow for feedback and guidance.
+However, while using this book, that instant interaction isn't available.
+Should you find yourself stuck, consider this strategy:

+First, ensure you grasp the problem at hand.
+Then, try sketching it out or examining some examples on paper.

+Next, see if you can implement a simple brute-force solution as a starting point.
+From there, ask yourself what could be optimized.
+Is there repeated work?
+Can one solution inform another?

+If you're genuinely stumped, the hints section could offer valuable insight.
+It begins by outlining the tools or approaches that might be useful and then provides more detailed suggestions.